josephsmithberger/XogotDocs/Documentation.docc/Manual/xr/setting_up_xr.md

 Each supported XR platform is implemented as an [XRInterface](https://docs.godotengine.org/en/stable/classes/class_xrinterface.html#class-xrinterface).
 A list of supported platforms can be found on the list of features page <doc:xr_support>.
-Supported interfaces register themselves with the [XRServer](https://docs.godotengine.org/en/stable/classes/class_xrserver.html#class-xrserver) and can be queried with the find_interface method on the [XRServer](https://docs.godotengine.org/en/stable/classes/class_xrserver.html#class-xrserver).
+Supported interfaces register themselves with the [XRServer](https://docs.godotengine.org/en/stable/classes/class_xrserver.html#class-xrserver) and can be queried with the `find_interface` method on the [XRServer](https://docs.godotengine.org/en/stable/classes/class_xrserver.html#class-xrserver).
-When the desired interface is found it can be initialized by calling initialize on the interface.
+When the desired interface is found it can be initialized by calling `initialize` on the interface.

 > Warning:
-> A registered interface means nothing more than that the interface is available, if the interface is not supported by the host system, initialization may fail and return false.
+> A registered interface means nothing more than that the interface is available, if the interface is not supported by the host system, initialization may fail and return `false`.
 This can have many reasons and sadly the reasons differ from platform to platform.
 It can be because the user hasn't installed the required software, or that the user simply hasn't plugged in their headset.
 You as a developer must thus react properly on an interface failing to initialize.
 >

 Due to the special requirements for output in XR, especially for head mounted devices that supply different images to each eye, the [XRServer](https://docs.godotengine.org/en/stable/classes/class_xrserver.html#class-xrserver) in Godot will override various features in the rendering system.
 For stand-alone devices this means the final output is handled by the [XRInterface](https://docs.godotengine.org/en/stable/classes/class_xrinterface.html#class-xrinterface) and Godot's usual output system is disabled.
 For desktop XR devices that work as a second screen it is possible to dedicate a separate [Viewport](https://docs.godotengine.org/en/stable/classes/class_viewport.html#class-viewport) to handle the XR output, leaving the main Godot window available for displaying alternative content.